phoenix256/RSSFeeder/README.md

 RSSFeeder
 =========

-RSS Feeder with Push to Update and last item load features
+RSS Feeder with Pull to refresh and last item load features